UI-Research/mobility-from-poverty/README.md

 # File Description

+## Recent File

+The recent file has exactly one year per county and contains the most recent year for each of the mobility metrics.

+## Multi-Year File

+The multi-year file contains one year per county per year.
+It contains missing values where metrics are unavailable or have not been computed.

+## Variables

-todo(aaron): Add a description of the final file.
-Include a table with variables and informaiton about the variables.
+todo(aaron): Include a table with variables and informaiton about the variables.

 # Project Organization